Russia in the Eurovision Song Contest 2006

-Russia was represented at the Eurovision Song Contest 2006 in Athens, Greece.
+Russia was represented at the Eurovision Song Contest 2006 with the song "Never Let You Go", written by Alexandr Lunyov, Karen Kavaleryan, and Irina Antonyan, and performed by Dima Bilan.
 The Russian entry was selected internally by the Russian broadcaster Channel One Russia (C1R).
-Dima Bilan represented Russia with the song "Never Let You Go", which qualified from the semi-final and placed 2nd in the final, scoring 248 points.
+At the contest, Russia qualified from the semi-final and placed 2nd in the final, scoring 248 points.
 This 2nd place, alongside the 2nd place of Alsou in 2000, was the best result of Russia until 2008.

 Before Eurovision

 Internal selection

 On 26 January 2006, C1R announced a submission period for interested artists and composers to submit their entries until 1 March 2006.
 A jury panel evaluated the received submissions on 7 March 2006 and selected the Russian entry.
 The jury consisted of Konstantin Ernst (general manager of C1R), Yuriy Aksyuta (music director of C1R), Ilya Bachurin (vice president of MTV Russia), Alexander Polesitskiy (general director of Europa Plus), Vladimir Matetsky (singer-songwriter and producer), Viktor Drobysh (composer and producer) and Larisa Dolina (singer).

 On 7 March 2006, C1R announced that they had internally selected Dima Bilan to represent Russia in Athens.
 Bilan's selection as the Russian representative was decided upon by the jury panel from three shortlisted candidates: Ariana, Bilan and Varvara.
 Bilan previously attempted to represent Russia at the Eurovision Song Contest in 2004 and 2005.
 A new contest song was to be composed on the request of the jury, with "Never Let You Go" being kept as a backup, however "Never Let You Go" was ultimately selected as the Russian song due to a lack of time to create a new song within ten days for the official entry to be submitted to the European Broadcasting Union.
 "Never Let You Go" was composed by Alexander Lunyov, with lyrics by Irina Antonyan and Karen Kavaleryan; Antonyan and Kavaleryan previously co-wrote the lyrics for the 2002 Russian entry.